zyradyl-moe/archive.zyradyl.moe/_posts/2015-09-07-Icinga2-Tutorial-Part-4.md

 that is the proper age, you will get a big _Unknown_ status.
 Nothing to worry about, check back in a half hour.

+## Conclusion ##
+There is one more snmp check that is available, and that is the process check.
+While I previously used this setup on my core router, it ended up causing some rather wonky effects, so I have elected to not use it.
+This check would be useful to monitor the status of a mission critical process, such as a webserver or even a database server.
+It works by searching the process list for the number of times a string appears, and then going from there.
+I may cover this in the future, but I won't be at the moment.

+Thank you for reading, and I hope to have part five up with less of a lag time.
+I am also planning to do Icinga2 integration with slack soon, so stay tuned for that!

 [1]: {% post_url 2015-08-16-Icinga2-Tutorial-Part-0 %} "Icinga2 Tutorial Part 0"
 [2]: {% post_url 2015-08-16-Icinga2-Tutorial-Part-1 %} "Icinga2 Tutorial Part 1"